rumay-ui/Maps-scraper/README.md

 ### Output & Visualization
 - **Interactive 3D HTML Reports** – Beautiful, self-contained HTML files featuring Three.js 3D models and responsive design.
-- **Multiple 3D Model Options** – Choose from 5 different interactive 3D visualizations (Icosahedron, Torus Knot, Double Rings, Star Burst, DNA Helix).
+- **Multiple 3D Model Options** – Choose from 5 different interactive 3D visualizations.
 - **Clickable Data Table** – Each place name is linked directly to its Google Maps location for instant access.
 - **Responsive Design** – HTML output works seamlessly on desktop, tablet, and mobile devices.
 - **No Local Storage** – All data is processed in memory and sent directly to Telegram without any local file storage.